apigee/iloveapis2015-jwt-jwe-jws/Readme.md

 # iloveapis2015-jwt-jwe-jws

+# NOTE

+You probably don't want to use this.
+As of 2018, there are JWT policies built-in to Apigee Edge for this purpose now.

+## Introduction

 This is the top-level project containing source code, documentation, and tools for the Devevloper Forum session entitied "ADVANCED SECURITY EXTENSIONS IN APIGEE EDGE: JWT, JWE, JWS" at the 2015 I-love-APIs conference in San Jose, California, 2015 October 12-14.
 We also repeated this content in a recorded webcast on 2016 February 4.

 The example proxies included here will work on the Apigee Edge public cloud release, or on OPDK 16.01 or later.
 These proxies will not work on OPDK 15.07 or earlier.
 This restriction does not apply to the Java callouts.
 The custom Java policy work on OPDK 15.07 or on the Apigee public cloud.

 ## What's going on here?